brennanfee/winfiles/installation-steps.md

 that I use.
 This one I even use on my Mac and Linux machines as well whereas Directory Opus is Windows only.

+### Apps To Log Into

+A number of applications require login information.
+The first application that should be used is BitWarden because the login information for the rest of the applications are likely in there.
+This is just a list to serve as a reminder of apps that should be configured with account information or other initial configuration.

+- Bitwarden
+- Jetbrains Toolbox
+- Evernote
+- Spotify
+- Firefox
+- Chrome (ungoogled_chromium)
+- Wavebox (mySms)
+- Signal

 ### (Optional) License Visual Studio

 TBD